-Homelessness mediation focuses on the resolution of difficulties between family members that may lead to one of the family becoming homeless due to their feeling forced to leave due to the difficult relationships that exist in the home, or indeed they may be evicted.
+Homelessness mediation focuses on the resolution of difficulties between family members that may lead to one of the family becoming homeless due to their feeling forced to leave as a result of difficult relationships that exist in the home, or indeed they may be evicted from the family home.

 Often the provision of homelessness mediation is for young people but not exclusively so.

 An excellent example of a homelessness mediation service can be found at the talk2sort website run by The Bridge in Leicestershire.
 They have extended their service to issues beyond just the risk of homelessness to include providing mediation for other family conflict situations, in the recognition that such issues can, in the long term lead to family breakdown whether homelessness is a present risk or not.

 Here's a video about the experiences of a user of their service and how she saw mediation being useful in her difficult family situation.